Learning from Multiple Datasets with Heterogeneous and Partial Labels for Universal Lesion Detection in CT: Introduction

 Our first goal is to improve ULD by learning from multiple lesion datasets.
-Existing works on ULD~\cite{Yan20183DCE, Wang2019universal, Li2019MVP, Wang2019LiTS, Yan2019MULAN} learned from the DeepLesion dataset alone.
+Existing works~\cite{Yan20183DCE, Wang2019universal, Li2019MVP, Wang2019LiTS, Yan2019MULAN} on ULD learned from the DeepLesion dataset alone.
 In this work, we make one step forward to also leverage other public single-type lesion datasets~\cite{Setio2017LUNA, Bilic2019LiTS, NIH_LN_dataset}, which provide annotations of specific lesion types. \Fig{scatter} shows exemplar labels in different lesion datasets.
-To deal with the label scope difference and concept shift aforementioned, we propose a simple yet effective multi-dataset lesion detection framework.
+To deal with the label scope difference and concept shift mentioned above, we propose a simple yet effective multi-dataset lesion detection framework.
 It includes multiple dataset-specific anchor-free proposal networks and a multi-task detection head.
-Given an image, our algorithm can predict several groups of lesion proposals that match the semantics of each dataset.
+Given an image, the algorithm can predict several groups of lesion proposals that match the semantics of each dataset.
 It can be considered as an ensemble of ``dataset experts'', thus is named Lesion ENSemble (LENS).
-After this step, a patch-based 3D lesion classifier is used to further reduce false positives.
+A patch-based 3D classifier is then used to further reduce false positives.

 We first train LENS on all datasets to generate lesion proposals on the training set of DeepLesion, and then mine missing annotations from them to mitigate the partial label problem.
-We use cross-slice box propagation to extend existing 2D annotations to 3D.
+We use cross-slice box propagation to extend 2D annotations to 3D.
 Next, we propose an intra-patient lesion matching strategy to mine lesions that are annotated in one scan but missed in another scan of the same patient, leveraging the prior knowledge that the same lesion instance exists across scans of the same patient.
 An embedding-based retrieval method is adopted for matching.
 Lastly, we propose a cross-dataset lesion mining strategy to find more uncertain lesions with the help of single-type dataset experts in LENS.
 The mined missing annotations and uncertain lesions are incorporated to retrain LENS for performance improvement.
-These strategies also enable us to mine lesions from the abundant unlabeled images in DeepLesion~\cite{Yan2018graph, Yan2018DeepLesion} and then leverage them during training.
+The strategies also enable us to mine lesions from the abundant unlabeled images in DeepLesion and then leverage them during training.